• Request Info

 With an endowment of $3.8 billion and annual giving of approximately $140 million, the Foundation ranks among the 25 largest grantmaking foundations in the United States.
 Headquartered outside Philadelphia, their philanthropic activities have engaged all major faith traditions and extended to more than 57 countries around the world.

-Filed Under: Faculty, faculty, Gavrilets, MAIN
+Filed Under: faculty, Faculty, Gavrilets, MAIN

 Dung beetle mothers protect their offspring from a warming world by digging deeper